drvinceknight/cfm/_posts/2023-10-09-introduction-to-algebra.md

 This is similar to the tutorial in the python for mathematics chapter which is what your lab tutor will be taking you through in labs.

-Here the notebook I used in class:
+Here is the notebook I used in class:
 [algebra.ipynb]({{site.baseurl}}/assets/nbs/2023-2024/algebra.ipynb)

 ### Following along in class